ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-6-writing-methods.rst

         :click-correct:System.out.println("This old man came rolling home.");:endclick:
     :click-incorrect:}:endclick:

-Did you find some repeated lines of the This Old Man song?
+Did you find some repeated lines of the `This Old Man song <https://www.youtube.com/watch?v=Di23O5cN4ZU&ab_channel=Rock%27NLearn>`_?
 You may have noticed that the chorus is repeated "With a knick knack paddy whack, give a dog a bone.
 This old man came rolling home."
 When you see repeated code, that is a signal for you to make a new method!

 There are three steps to creating and calling a method: